camomile-project/LREC2016/abstract.md

 correct person -- making the task completely unsupervised with respect to prior biometric models.

-To ensure that participants followed this strict ``no biometric supervision'' constraint, each hypothesized name had to be backed up by an`` evidence'': a unique and carefully selected shot prooving that the person actually holds this name (e.g. a shot showing a text overlay introducing the person by their name).
+To ensure that participants followed this strict ''no biometric supervision'' constraint, each hypothesized name had to be backed up by an ''evidence'': a unique and carefully selected shot prooving that the person actually holds this name (e.g. a shot showing a text overlay introducing the person by their name).
 In real-world conditions, this evidence would help a human annotator